-Life insurance risk factors are determined by actuarial science.
-Research and statistics show that private pilots who fly more than 200 hours per year may present a significantly increased accident risk as a result of increased exposure, but pilots who fly less than 30 hours per year also present a significant risk due to their relative inexperience.
+Research and statistics show that private pilots who fly more than 150 hours per year may present a significantly increased accident risk because of increased exposure, but pilots who fly less than 30 hours per year also present a significant risk due to their relative inexperience.

-He is approved at Preferred but the life insurance company is requiring a flat extra of $2.50 per thousand for two years.
-Here’s what that means:
+He is approved at Preferred, but due to the high volume of flying hours, the life insurance company is requiring a $2.50 flat extra for two years.

-Starting in the third year, John’s flat extra drops off and his annual premium payment decreases to $306 (about $26 per month).
+After the first two years, the flat extra drops off, and John’s annual premium payment decreases to $306 (approximately $26 per month).

 Life Insurance for a Commercial Pilot

-Pilots of civil air carriers of major airlines of the U.S. have the most favorable underwriting among pilots.
-The reason why is because even though these planes are more complex, these airlines have to follow the strictest set of rules governed by the Federal Aviation Administration.
-Pilots of such aircraft have a fatal accident rate that is 35 times more favorable than all types of pleasure flying combined.
+Pilots of civil air carriers of major airlines in the U.S. have the most favorable underwriting among pilots.
+The reason is that, even though these planes are more complex, these airlines must follow the strictest set of rules governed by the Federal Aviation Administration.
+Pilots of such aircraft have a fatal accident rate 35 times more favorable than all types of pleasure flying combined.

 Being approved for Preferred Plus as a commercial pilot is definitely not out of the question.

-Note: Life insurance quotes used in this article are accurate as of February 14, 2022.
-These are only estimates and your life insurance cost may be higher or lower.
+Note: Life insurance quotes used in this article are accurate as of March 10, 2023.
+These are only estimates and your life insurance costs may be higher or lower.